xanimal37/EventTrackerProject/README.md

 - git

 ## Lessons Learned
+### database
 - start with simple db, classes and methods and build
+### Spring
+- use @PathVariable(value=...) @DateTimeFormat with pattern
+- a field called "somethingANDsomething" will cause problems with Spring Data when attempting to name method findByAnimalIDAndDateAndTime()... renamed to "whenFed"
 - RESTART SPRING BOOT AFTER CHANGES
-- a field called "somethingANDsomething" will cause problems with Spring Data when attempting to name method findByAnimalIDAndDateAndTime()... renamed to "whenFed"
-- postman will do random variables with ${}
-- use @PathVariable(value=...) @DateTimeFormat with pattern
 - Spring Data JPA has no problem doing a query using LocalDateTime (I read on the internet that times can create problems but it seems to work ok.
 Might need more testing.)
 - can use date for range query
+- send path id to send to SERVICE IMPL to map relationships
+- because XHR request is asynchronous, can not parse and save result to outside variable. result will be undefined.
+Instead, call another function to set or pass the parsed data.
+### Angular/TypeScript
+- can use BEHAVIOR  to pass data to sibling components or components with no relationship
+### Testing (postman)
+- postman will do random variables with ${}
+### git/version control
 - using VS outside of STS, STS doesn't register changes? nor does git.
 Switched to Sublime.
-- because XHR request is asynchronous, can not parse and save result to outside variable. result will be undefined.
-Instead, call another function to set or pass the parsed data.
-- send path id to send to SERVICE IMPL to map relationships

 ## Things to Improve
 - add enclosure and track cleaning/maintenance